-9.3 Intersection Improvements
+9.4 Intersection Improvements

 - a.
-A signalized traffic device is required to be installed at the intersection of Bay Avenue/Walnut Crescent/Highland Avenue. - b.
-As recommended by the HUMC/Mountainside Hospital Traffic and Parking Analysis (Appendix A), a traffic signal at the intersection of Claremont Avenue and Walnut Crescent is warranted to address traffic circulation issues.
-The new signal shall ensure that the Walnut Crescent and Highland Avenue intersections with Bay Street/Claremont Avenue operate at a Level of Service (LOS) of B or better.
-The specifics of the new signal shall be determined as part of site plan approval.

-- c.
-All traffic signals within the Redevelopment shall be equipped with video detection technology and shall be actuated, as recommended by the traffic analysis in Appendix A. - d.
+A signalized traffic device is required to be installed at the intersection of Bay Avenue/WalnutCrescent/Highland Avenue. - b.
+The HUMC/Mountainside Hospital Traffic and Parking Analysis (Appendix A), indicates traffic and circulation issues may degrade at the intersection of Claremont Avenue and Walnut Crescent as a result of the project.
+This Redevelopment Plan requires that new development or redevelopment shall not result in any further degradation of Level of Service (LOS), beyond existing levels, at all approaches.
+The specifics of any improvements proposed by the Developer to meet this requirement shall be determined and reviewed as part of site plan approval. - c.
+All new traffic signals within the Redevelopment shall be equipped with video detection technology and shall be actuated, as recommended by the traffic analysis in Appendix A. - d.
 A timing plan shall be submitted as part of any traffic signal installation and/or improvement within the Redevelopment Area to each municipality and subject to the review and approval by the municipalities' engineer. - e.
-At each traffic signal with a pedestrian crosswalk within the Redevelopment Area, pedestrian countdown times shall be installed.
+At each new traffic signal with a pedestrian crosswalk within the Redevelopment Area, pedestrian countdown times shall be installed.
 Pedestrian signals shall be audio-tactile push-button activated, placed at a height that is ADA accessible, 3'6" above the ground, and 16" in size with "hand/man" indicator and countdown timer. - f.
-High visibility crosswalks shall be provided at each leg of a signalized intersection within the Redevelopment Area, and at non-signalized pedestrian crossing points, where appropriate.
+High visibility crosswalks shall be provided at each leg of new signalized intersections within the Redevelopment Area, and at non-signalized pedestrian crossing points, where appropriate.
 Crosswalk widths shall be at least 8' in width.
-Where there is a pedestrian crossing at an uncontrolled movement, a "stop for pedestrians" panel shall be placed at each approach at a location that is approximately 100 feet from the crosswalk. - g.
+Where there is a pedestrian crossing at an uncontrolled movement, a "stop for pedestrians" panel shall be placed at each approach at a location that is approximately 100 feet from the crosswalk.

+g.
 ADA Curb ramps shall be provided at each pedestrian crossing and adhere to the New Jersey Barrier Free Subcode at N.J.A.C.
-5:23-7.1 5:23-7.31.
+5:23-7.1 - 5:23-7.31.

-9.4 North-bound turn around
+9.5 North-bound turn around